12 Awesome Examples of Python Applications

 Fortunately, by manipulating external Python machine learning frameworks such as Tensorflow/Keras/Pytorch and data visualization/linear algebra libraries such as Scipy and Matplotlib, you can automate the data preprocessing stage and engineer predictive ML models with out-of-the-box packages.

-10 Examples of Python Applications
+12 Real-World Examples of Python Applications

 Hard-numbered data analytics is only one of many modern use cases where Python is helpful.

-By strategically meshing Python package functions and libraries, developers and data scientists can create ML-driven web apps with frameworks such as Django or Flask or perform image processing scripts with Numpy.
+By strategically meshing Python package functions and libraries, developers and data scientists can create ML-driven web apps with frameworks such as Django or Flask, or perform image processing scripts with Numpy.

 On the other end of the aisle, emerging healthcare IT and biomedical engineering departments are actively leveraging deep learning/AI and Python frameworks to forecast the onset of terminal diseases and neurological/respiratory illnesses.

-Python-driven applications span ‘coast to coast’ in terms of their ability to generate meaningful insights and impacts, sometimes in only a couple dozen lines of code.
+Python-driven applications span ‘coast to coast’ in terms of their ability to generate meaningful insights and impacts, sometimes in only a couple of dozen lines of code.

 Whether you’re manipulating data visualizations with data science techniques or extracting key insights with ML, Python could revolutionize how you extract meaning from information and develop new applications.

-1. Web Applications
+1. Web Development

 Although web frameworks are not required to construct a sustainable backbone for a web application, it’s rare that existing open-source libraries wouldn’t be implemented in conjunction with server-side Python development to speed up the app deployment process.